 Depression’s effects are felt worldwide.
 Did you know:

 Because depression affects people so deeply, it can lead to many problems, both emotional and physical.
-It can change the way you deal with others in your daily life, such as work or school, and may impact your relationships.
+It can change the way you deal with others in your daily life, such as at work or school, and may impact your relationships.

 If you have any of the following symptoms for more than two weeks, you may have the condition.
 There are five categories of depression symptoms: